github/docs/content/code-security/code-scanning/automatically-scanning-your-code-for-vulnerabilities-and-errors/triaging-code-scanning-alerts-in-pull-requests.md

 ### {% data variables.product.prodname_code_scanning_capc %} results check

-For all configurations of {% data variables.product.prodname_code_scanning %}, the check that contains the results of {% data variables.product.prodname_code_scanning %} is: **{% data variables.product.prodname_code_scanning_capc %} results**.
+For all configurations of {% data variables.product.prodname_code_scanning %}, the check that contains the results of {% data variables.product.prodname_code_scanning %} is: **CodeQL**.
 The results for each analysis tool used are shown separately.
 Any new alerts caused by changes in the pull request are shown as annotations.

 {% ifversion fpt or ghes > 3.2 or ghae-issue-4902 %} To see the full set of alerts for the analyzed branch, click **View all branch alerts**.
 This opens the full alert view where you can filter all the alerts on the branch by type, severity, tag, etc. For more information, see "[Managing code scanning alerts for your repository](/code-security/code-scanning/automatically-scanning-your-code-for-vulnerabilities-and-errors/managing-code-scanning-alerts-for-your-repository#filtering-and-searching-for-code-scanning-alerts)."